vingo555/vg/README.md

-# vg language specification
+# vl language specification

-vg language is a common computer language and it is not realistic so far. the following information is just some of thought about ideal computer language.
+vl language is a common computer language and it is not realistic so far. the following information is just some of thought about ideal computer language.

 some of basic rule for the language should be :